akanadocs/docs-test/sp/platform-hardening_8.0.md

 ---
 layout: page
-title: Platform Hardening - 7.2
+title: Platform Hardening 8.0
-description: A guide on how to harden version 7.2 of the platform for secure deployments
+description: A guide on how to harden version 8.0 and greater of the platform for secure deployments
 product: sp
 category: ref
 sub-nav-class:
 weight: 14
 type: page
-nav-title: Platform Hardening 7.2
+nav-title: Platform Hardening 8.0
 ---

 Akana Platform Hardening Guide
 -------------------------------------

-> This document applies to versions 7.2 and earlier only, please see [here](platform-hardening_8.0.html) for 8.0 and above.

 <h3 style="color: grey;">Table of Contents</h3>
 <ol class="table_of_contents">